Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/drivers.rst

 .. note::

   You will need to define the mass and the surface of your driver.
-If you don't specify a surface, `exaDEM` will propose to you a value corresponding to the sum of the face surfaces composing the stl mesh.
+If you don't specify a surface, `exaDEM` will propose to you a value corresponding to the sum of the face surfaces composing the RShape driver.

 ``SHAKER`` mode